sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

 Round Value
 ----------------------------------------

-Below is a sample workflow which contains ``Round Value`` processor in Fire Insights.
-It demonstrates usage of ``Round Value`` node to convert incoming value to a decimal value of specified precision.
+Below is a sample workflow that contains ``Round Value`` processor in Fire Insights.
+It demonstrates the usage of ``Round Value`` node to convert incoming value to a decimal value of specified precision.

-It does following processing of data:
+It does the following processing of data:

-*	Reads incoming Dataset.
+*	Reads incoming dataset.
 *	Converts incoming value to a decimal value of specified precision using ``Round Value`` node.
 *	Prints output dataset with incoming values converted to decimal values of specified precision.